MaximeLionel/csapp/4_5 Pipelined Y86-64 Implementations.md

 			* $valB ← R[\%rax]~=3$
 				* In D register:
 					* srcB = %rax
-					* $valB ← E\_valE = 3$
+					* valB ← E_valC = 3
-* In cycle 4, the decode stage logic detects a pending write to register `%rdx` in the memory stage.
-It also detects that a new value is being computed for register `%rax` in the execute stage.
-It uses these as the values for `valA` and `valB` rather than the values read from the register file.
+* In cycle 4, the decode-stage logic detects a pending write to register `%rdx` in the memory stage, and also that the value being computed by the ALU in the execute stage will later be written to register `%rax`.
+It can use the value in the memory stage (signal `M_valE`) for operand `valA`.
+It can also use the ALU output (signal `e_valE`) for operand valB.
-* To exploit data forwarding to its full extent, we can also pass newly computed values from the execute stage to the decode stage, avoiding the need to stall for program prog4.
+* Note that using the ALU output does not introduce any timing problems.
+* The decode stage only needs to generate signals `valA` and `valB` by the end of the clock cycle so that pipeline register E can be loaded with the results from the decode stage as the clock rises to start the next cycle.
+The ALU output will be valid before this point.s
 * To exploit data forwarding to its full extent, we can also pass newly computed values from the execute stage to the decode stage, avoiding the need to stall for program prog4.

 ### Summary